BinaryIgor/code-examples/cdn-difference/README.md

 * make requests from FRA to LON, from LON to NYC etc. - all kinds of combinations to compare different possible cases, based on different distances between data centers and check latency difference

-Approximate distances between some locations, in a straight line:
+Approximate distances locations, in a straight line:

-* Frankfurt - London: 635 km
+* Frankfurt - Frankfurt: ~ as close as it gets on the public Internet
-* Frankfurt - New York: 11 000 km
+* Frankfurt - London: ~ 637 km
-* Frankfurt - Sydney: 16 000 km
+* Frankfurt - Sydney: ~ 16 500 km
-* Frankfurt - Amsterdam: 360 km
-* London - New York: 5 000 km
-* London - Sydney: 17 000 km
-* New York - Sydney: 15 000 km

 ## How we are about to do it